|Withdrawal Date||% Refund|

 Financial Aid Disbursement

 The process of disbursing financial aid to student accounts begins after the drop/add date published each semester.
-Before aid is disbursed, the Office of Financial Aid is required to adjust awards and the cost of attendance if the student dropped credits during the registration period.
+Before aid is disbursed, the Office of Financial Aid is required to adjust awards and the cost of attendance if the student dropped or added credits during the registration period.
 Additionally, awards may be adjusted if there were changes to the students’ on-campus housing status and after the third week’s attendance has been submitted by all instructors.
-Upon final review of attendance by the Office of Financial Aid, awards will be disbursed by the sixth or seventh week of the semester.
+Upon final review of attendance by the Office of Financial Aid, awards will be disbursed.

 Awards for students selected for “verification” that are incomplete or missing documents will not be disbursed until all documents have been received, reviewed and completed.
 Verification is processed on a rolling basis and according to the date all documents are received by the Office of Financial Aid.